 Place the injection probe and the monitor probe around the central conductor of their respective jigs.

-The monitor probe and associated jig are optional.
+Terminate one end of the jig, or cascaded jigs, with a 50 -coaxial load and connect the other end to a 50  measurement receiver input.

-Terminate one end of the jig with a 50 -coaxial load and connect the other end to a 50 -input oscilloscope.
+If a current monitor probe is used, connect it to another 50  measurement receiver input.

-If a current monitor probe is used, connect it to another 50  oscilloscope input.
+Connect the forward port of the directional coupler to a 50  measurement receiver input or power meter.

 For testing the EUT:

 Configure the test equipment as shown Figure 5-20.